Closing the Preparation Gap: How DataDriven Is Building Interview Readiness Infrastructure for Every Data Engineer

 When qualified candidates fail interviews they could have passed with adequate preparation, the cost is not borne by the candidate alone.
 Companies lose too.
 Hiring cycles lengthen.
 Req fill times stretch from weeks into months.
 Teams operate understaffed, shipping slower, accumulating technical debt, burning out the engineers who are already there.

-When a candidate who could have filled that seat gets rejected because they stumbled on a data modeling question they had never practiced in a realistic format, that is a market failure.
+A candidate who could have filled that seat but stumbles on a data modeling question they had never practiced in a realistic format is a market failure.
 Not a candidate failure.
 A market failure.

 DataDriven exists to deliver the same caliber of interview preparation that currently lives behind company walls to every candidate on the planet.
-That is not a tagline.
-It is an operational mandate that drives every product decision we make.
+Not a tagline.
+An operational mandate that drives every product decision.

 -- 1. Real Code Execution: Candidates write and run SQL and Python against real datasets in a sandboxed environment